aces/cbrain/BrainPortal/data_dumps/README.md

 Note that this last step will re-create all monthly summaries cumulatively using the info in all previous YAML dumps.
-This rake task can safely be run multiple times.
+This rake task can safely be run multiple times, it will not duplicate summary information.

 ### See also